nikimanoledaki/calculator-microservice/Readme.md

 ### Prove how it aligns to 12factor app best practices

 Many of the requirements of the 12factor app methodology can be satisfied through the use of Go, containers (runc, containerd), Docker, and Kubernetes.
-Most of the 12 points are "checked" by this service.
+The list below illustrates how many of the 12 points are "checked" by this service.
 Points 4 (Backing Service) and 12 (Admin Processes) are a bit out of scope, but this service fares well otherwise!

-**1 Codebase:** The code is managed with Git and an image of it is also created with Docker, which can be pulled from Docker Hub.
-The container image is also specified in the Kubernetes Deployment for the service.
+**1 Codebase:** The code is on Github and its image can be pulled from Docker Hub, which is the same as the one specified in the Kubernetes Deployment for the service.

 **2 Dependencies:** All dependencies are explicitly declared in `go.mod` and locked in `go.sum`.
-They have also been copied into the container through the Dockerfile.
+They are copied into the container, which is declared in the Dockerfile.

 **3 Config:** `ENV` variables are set in the Dockerfile.
-A ConfigMap is not provided with this service but it could be used to fulfill this requirement.
+A ConfigMap is not included in this service but it could be used to fulfill this requirement.

-**5 Build, release, run:** Running one or multiple instances of this service can be done by implementing the Deployment and the ReplicaSet provided in the `Deploy/Kubernetes` folder.
+**5 Build, release, run:** Running one or multiple instances of this service can be done by implementing the `Deployment` and the `ReplicaSet` provided in the `Deploy/Kubernetes` folder.

-**6 Processes:** Some might argue that the `StatefulSet` config might breach this point because it stores some state, but there is no state actually being stored in this service since its implementation is very ephemereal.
+**6 Processes:** There is no state actually being stored in this service and its implementation is very ephemereal.

-**7 Port binding:** The port of this service can be exported because of the `Service` of type `LoadBalancer` that applies to this application.
+**7 Port binding:** The port of this service can be exported because of the `Service` of type `LoadBalancer` that applies to the service.

-**8 Concurrency & 9 Disposability:** Kubernetes makes it easy to scale the service by making replicas and the containers themselves are ephemeral and easy to reproduce and to quickly spin up.
+**8 Concurrency & 9 Disposability:** Kubernetes makes it easy to scale the service by making replicas.
+The containers themselves are ephemeral and easy to reproduce and to quickly spin up.

-**10 Dev/prod parity:** The use of lightweight virtualization such as containers minimizes the gap between development and production because the container runtime makes it easy to run environment variables, tools and services in isolation.
+**10 Dev/prod parity:** The use of lightweight virtualization through containers minimizes the gap between development and production because the container runtime makes it easy to run environment variables, tools and services in isolation.

 **11 Logs:** This service relies heavily on printing things to `stdout` and relies on it heavily for error-handling as well.